 Neither of these items made it through the congressional review process.
 But Madison felt strongly enough about the separation of powers clause that he wanted it as the new Article VII in the Constitution.

 And the second part of the new “Article VII” did survive in the Bill of Rights.
-It read, “The powers not delegated by this Constitution, nor prohibited by it to the States, are reserved to the States respectively.”
+It became the Tenth Amendment: “The powers not delegated by this Constitution, nor prohibited by it to the States, are reserved to the States respectively.”

 Another interesting twist in Madison’s proposed Bill of Rights was a different version of what became the Second Amendment.